West Chester, Pennsylvania: Culture and media

 The West Chester Public Library has provided library services to area residents since 1872.
 It currently has a collection of 50,000 items and receives 110,000 visits every year.
 The Francis Harvey Green Library on the university campus has additional collections.

 The Daily Local News, headquartered in West Chester, covers Chester County events.
 WCHE (1520 AM) broadcasts from downtown West Chester and is a local commercial radio station that provides news and entertainment to Chester County.
 The Quad is the student-run newspaper of West Chester University.
 Published since 1932, it covers not only campus events, but also regional and national news.
 Radio station WCUR (91.7 FM) broadcasts from the borough and is managed by university students.

+The flag of West Chester was officially adopted by Borough Council and debuted in early 2019, after a contest sponsored by local business The Fence Authority.
+The winning design was created by Julie Allen.
+The six gold ribbons on the flag represent the six original streets of West Chester: Market, Gay, High, Chestnut, Walnut, and Church.
+The flag is in the official colors of the borough, Pantone Blue 7455C and Pantone Gold 123C.

 Transportation

 Roads and highways

 As of 2011, there were 33.82 mi of public roads in West Chester, of which 5.36 mi were maintained by Pennsylvania Department of Transportation (PennDOT) and 28.46 mi were maintained by the borough.

 US 202 and US 322 are the major highways serving the area, though both bypass West Chester Borough on the limited-access West Chester Bypass.
 US 202 heads northeast to King of Prussia and south to Wilmington, Delaware while US 322 heads northwest to Downingtown and southeast to Chester.
 US 322 Business still follows the original alignment of US 322 and part of the original alignment of US 202 through West Chester along Hannum Avenue, Chestnut and Market streets, and South High Street.

-The main east–west road to West Chester is West Chester Pike, which begins in Upper Darby, Delaware County, just outside Philadelphia, and is part of Pennsylvania Route 3 (PA 3).
+The main east–west road to West Chester is West Chester Pike, which begins in Upper Darby Township, Delaware County, just outside Philadelphia, and is part of Pennsylvania Route 3 (PA 3).
 The West Chester Pike originally existed as a private turnpike connecting Philadelphia and West Chester between 1850 and 1918, when it became a public road.
 In West Chester, PA 3 follows Market Street eastbound and Gay Street westbound.
 The main north–south road in West Chester is High Street.
 To the north of town, the road is known as Pottstown Pike, which connects to PA 100 near Exton (PA 100 formerly ran through town).
 To the south of town, the road is known as Wilmington-West Chester Pike.
 Other state routes serving West Chester include PA 162 and PA 842, which head west towards Unionville, and PA 52, which heads southwest towards Kennett Square.